giorgiop94/digital-garden/_notes/Talks - Questioning Awakening Rob Burbea.md

 [[Goals in Spiritual Practice]]
 - Some people like having them, it gives a sense of nobility
 	- For others, goals are only related to the ego
-- **If someone practice with mindfulness, how different will their results be from someone who practices emptiness?**
+- **If someone practices with mindfulness, how different will their results be from someone who practices emptiness?**
 - Are we free to inquire into freedom, or do we have to accept the "package" of freedom we receive?
 - Are there different kinds of freedom?
-- Is freedom ever-expanding (break the box you're in and find there's another box, and keep expanding)
+- Is freedom ever-expanding (break the box you're in and find there's another box, and keep expanding)?

 ### Questioning the Mindfulness Goal
 - Mindfulness